Scattered showers and above average temperatures for Halloween

-Elmira, N.Y.
-(WETM) – Scattered showers are in the forecast for today but when do we dry out?
+Binghamton, N.Y.
+(WIVT) – Scattered showers are in the forecast for today but when do we dry out?
 Details below:

 TODAY: